kylecorry31/Robot-Vision-API/README.md

 # FRC Robot Vision API
 The Robot Vision API allows FRC teams to specify some key parameters about the target they are looking for, and receive the location of the target in a given image.
+Developed through FRC Team 5112, The Gongoliers.

 ## Installation